 Are you ready for the adventure?

 After being picked up from Vík, we’ll take you on the road of “no man” that will take you to the mysterious cave.
-The drive itself is exciting and bumpy, so buckle up!
-Your guide will make sure you feel safe at all times and learn absolutely everything there is to know about the area as you travel on our modified “Super Jeep” into the highlands, surrounded by mountains covered in moss.
+The road is bumpy and views are out-of-this-planet.
+You’ll feel like you are taking a sneaky peek into the highlands as you see yourself surrounded by mountains covered in moss.

-The ice cave is located in Kötlujökull Glacier which is an outlet glacier of Mýrdalsjökull glacier.
+The ice cave is located in Kötlujökull Glacier, which is an outlet of Mýrdalsjökull glacier.
 Underneath awaits the mighty volcano Katla, that names both the glacier and the ice cave.
 Visit the cave of “Dragon Glass”, known from the famous TV Show Game of Thrones, accessible all year around.

 About 4 hours